The Brutal World of Sam Harris: Part Two

 Under Trump 1.0, the U.S. shocked the world by moving its embassy to Jerusalem.
 Trump 2.0 renamed the Department of Defense to the Department of War.
 Pursued extraordinary alignment with the Netanyahu government at every turn.
 Iranian leadership made the inexplicable mistake of holding a daylight meeting with multiple senior officials gathered in one place above ground without air strike protection.
 They did not know how specifically they were surveilled.
 Real time satellite and informant fed military intelligence and timing allowed for very close coordination in the response.
 This looks less like a spontaneous American decision than a joint play Netanyahu spent much time and effort setting up.

 Compare the Iran strike to Gaza.
 Both offensive operations by Israel with U.S. support.
-Same jihadist threat complex in Harris's framing.
-Israel making the key military decisions in both.
+Iran involved actual U.S. personnel from two carrier groups.
+The bombing of Gaza involved U.S. made munitions.
+Both represented the same jihadist threat complex in Harris's framing.
+In both cases, however, Israel made the key military decisions.

 Harris evaluates them completely differently.

-The Iran strike is targeted decapitation of regime leadership.
+The Iran strike is targeted decapitation of sovereign leadership.
 Precise.
 Minimal civilian casualties.
-The kind of operation critics of Gaza had been demanding for years.
+The kind of operation some critics of Gaza had been demanding for awhile.
 Harris's verdict is that the war is past justified, but the political execution was a mess.
 Wrong administration, wrong process, wrong preparation.

 A strike that killed very few civilians gets criticized for how it was conducted politically.
 A campaign that killed tens of thousands of civilians gets defended as essentially the best available of a lot of bad options.

-The explanation is two completely different lenses.
-In Gaza the lens is ideological — Hamas is genocidal, the war is existential, operational choices are beyond scrutiny.
-In Iran the lens turns procedural — who authorized this, is Trump capable, what's the endgame.
+In Gaza, Harris is more about ideology — Hamas is genocidal, the war is existential, operational choices are beyond scrutiny.
+In Iran he quickly turns procedural — who authorized this, is Trump capable, what's the endgame.

 I admire Sam Harris.
 His caliber mind and understanding is comparable with many brilliant men of the past.
-Even the best and brightest minds have blind spots, sometime fatal ones.
-David Halberstam proved that about Kennedy’s hand-picked administration, where there were multiple brilliant minds including his Secretary of Defense Robert McNamara.
+But, even the best and brightest minds have blind spots, some times fatal ones.
+David Halberstam in The Best and the Brightest (1972) showed us how brilliance went astray with Kennedy’s hand-picked administration, where there were multiple extraordinary minds including his Secretary of Defense Robert McNamara.
 The war was a catastrophe.
 Brilliance and blindness are not mutually exclusive.

 My best guess about Netanyahu's invisibility in this case is that Harris is a secular Jew who genuinely believes Israel represents liberal civilization holding the line against something older and darker.
 Israel is, by regional standards, a genuine democracy.
 It is literally surrounded in depth by a stupid and oppressive religious system of belief.
 The Iranian regime is genuinely theocratic and genuinely dangerous.
 Hamas openly celebrated mass murder.
 That is all true.